procjx/procjx.github.io.old/_posts/2017-11-27-Sentence&DocumentClassification.md

 #### 《DOC: Deep Open Classiﬁcation of Text Documents》
 ###### LeiShu et al., EMNLP, 2017
 - <b>摘要</b><br/>
-&nbsp; Traditional supervised learning makes the closed-world assumption that the classes appeared in the test data must have appearedintraining.
-Thisalsoappliestotext learning or text classiﬁcation.
-As learning isusedincreasinglyindynamicopenenvironments where some new/test documents may not belong to any of the training classes,identifyingthesenoveldocuments duringclassiﬁcationpresentsanimportant problem.
-This problem is called openworld classiﬁcation or open classiﬁcation.
+&nbsp; Traditional supervised learning makes the closed-world assumption that the classes appeared in the test data must have appeared in training.
+This also applies to text learning or text classiﬁcation.
+As learning is used increasingly in dynamic open environments where some new/test documents may not belong to any of the training classes,identifying the senovel documents during classiﬁcation presents an important problem.
+This problem is called open world classiﬁcation or open classiﬁcation.
 This paper proposes a novel deep learning based approach.
 It outperforms existing state-of-the-art techniques dramatically.
  <br/>

 - [PDF](http://www.aclweb.org/anthology/D/D17/D17-1313.pdf)